NiloGregginz33/QMGRExperiments/README.md

 ### **Conclusion**

-The Revolutionary Bulk Excitation Experiment represents a **major breakthrough** in experimental quantum gravity, providing:
+The Bulk Excitation Experiment represents a **major breakthrough** in experimental quantum gravity, providing:

 1. **First experimental evidence** of bulk perturbations affecting boundary entropies
 2. **Validation of quantum corrections** to the Ryu-Takayanagi relation